mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Flash_Drive/Arduino_Code/README.md

 Select **Tools** and then **Serial Monitor** and set the monitor speed to 115200 baud.

 If the GPIB Flash Drive is programmed successfully - the Serial Monitor will show "**AR488-Store ready (device).**"

+If there is no text on the Serial Monitor - try unplugging and re-plugging the USB cable to the GPIB Flash Drive.
+If you still see no text - you either have an assembly problem, or blank MicroSD or no MicroSD.

+If you saw the ready text, you can see the firmware version by typing **++ver** into the top line of the Serial Monitor and pressing the Enter key or clicking the Send button.

+The latest GPIB Flash Drive version will show: "**AR488 GPIB storage ***Device 5***, /w Gamepad, ver.
+0.05.90, 22/04/2024**"